-- 1. The following information must be posted on a city's website [M §2.13(d)], if the city maintains a website [M §1.53]: (1) the city's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the city; (3) the date and location of the next election for officers of the city; (4) the requirements and deadline for filing for candidacy of each elected office of the city for the next election (posted one year prior to the date of that election); (5) notice of city council meetings; and (6) minutes of city council meetings.
+- 1. Any city imposing an ad valorem property tax must have a website.
+[Tax §26.18] The following information must be posted on a city's website [M §2.13(d)], if the city maintains a website [M §1.53]: (1) the city's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the city; (3) the date and location of the next election for officers of the city; (4) the requirements and deadline for filing for candidacy of each elected office of the city for the next election (posted one year prior to the date of that election); (5) notice of city council meetings; and (6) minutes of city council meetings.
 A city with population of less than 5,000 located in a county with population of less than 25,000 does not have to post (5) and (6).
 [GC §2051.201]. - 2.
 The city's governing body may choose to conduct a mock student election under EC §276.007.
 The major steps taken for a general election should be taken for a student election.
 The student election may be held on the first day before the election, but results must not be published until after the polls close on election day. - 3.
-Follow home-rule city's charter provision, if any. - 4.
-If a candidate on the ballot dies on or before the filing deadline, the City Secretary MAY choose to remove the candidate from the ballot, in which case, the filing deadline is extended 5 days.
+Follow home-rule city's charter provision, if any.
+However, a home-rule city cannot alter the candidate filing deadline.
+[EC 143.005(a)].

+- 4. If a candidate on the ballot dies on or before the filing deadline, the City Secretary MAY choose to remove the candidate from the ballot, in which case, the filing deadline is extended 5 days.
 If that extended filing deadline for filing falls on a weekend or holiday, it moves to the next business day.
 Withdrawal deadlines after the extended filing deadlines will be impacted. - 5.
-See Texas Ethics Commission rules [1 TAC §18.31] for the full list of threshold reporting dollar amounts.
+See Texas Ethics Commission rules [1 TAC §18.31] for the full list of reporting triggers and dollar amounts.
 The following is a summary of the most common ones [M Ch.
 3]:

-Election Code § Threshold Description Original Amount 2023 Amount 2024 Amount 253.031(b) PAC: amount of contributions or expenditures permitted before appointment of treasurer is required. \$500 \$980 TBD on or about Jan.
-1 254.036 Electronic Filing Exemption: amount at or below which a filer may qualify. \$20,000 \$30,820 TBD 254.095 Local officeholders, contributions: amount over which reporting is required. \$500 \$1,010 TBD 254.181 254.182 254.183 Candidate or specific-purpose PAC, modified reporting: contribution or expenditure amount at or below which filers may avoid pre-election reports. \$500 \$1,010 TBD
+Election Code § Threshold Description Original Amount 2024 Amount 2025 Amount 253.031(b) PAC: amount of contributions or expenditures permitted before appointment of treasurer is required. \$500 \$1,050 To be determined by January 15 254.036 Electronic Filing Exemption: amount at or below which a filer may qualify. \$20,000 \$32,810 u 254.095 Local officeholders, contributions: amount over which reporting is required. \$500 \$1,080 u 254.181 254.182 254.183 Candidate or specific-purpose PAC, modified reporting: contribution or expenditure amount at or below which filers may avoid pre-election reports. \$500 \$1,080 u